CTLT LAWSUIT ALERT: Levi & Kor - GuruFocus.com

-NEW YORK, April 18, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in Catalent, Inc. ("Catalent" or the "Company") (: CTLT) of a class action securities lawsuit.
+NEW YORK, April 20, 2023 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in Catalent, Inc. ("Catalent" or the "Company") (NYSE: CTLT) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of Catalent investors who were adversely affected by alleged securities fraud between August 30, 2021 and October 31, 2022.
 Follow the link below to get more information and be contacted by a member of our team: